 Many public ice skating rinks are likely to have a birthday party package available for your occasion.
-If not, you can inquire about renting the facility for a private event, or acquire a group rate for your skating session.
+If not, inquire about renting the facility for a private event, or acquire a group rate for your skating session.
 An arena that offers birthday packages may also provide a private room where you can serve food, enjoy the birthday cake, and open gifts.

 03 of 05

-Whether you have the party at a rink that includes food as part of the package or you host the party yourself, in addition to the main meal, some ideas for an ice-skating party-themed food to serve are:
+Whether you have the party at a rink that includes food as part of the package or you host the party yourself, in addition to the main meal, some ideas for an ice-skating party-themed food to serve include: